 - Manage the start date and change the layout of your course

-- Adding Resources: Resources are the tools that instructors can add to provide information to their students.
+- Add Resources (tools that instructors can add to provide information to their students):

 Why a Site Might not be Appearing: If you are looking to create a new course site and you do not see it in your list of My courses and it is not available to be made from the Course Site Creator, it is likely that one of these problems has occurred:

 - You are not the official Instructor of Record.
 Solution: Ask your department to assign you as instructor of record in GOLD.

 - The site you are looking for is older and is not on the current server.
 Solution: Older sites can be found on the archived servers.

 Sites from the last two years can be imported by the Instructor or an Editing TA.
-Note: If you want to make changes to an archived site in preparation for a future quarter, please request a Sandbox Site.
+Note: If you want to make changes to an archived site in preparation for a future quarter, please request a Project Site.